Well Plan Trekking Pvt. Ltd.

 • Max.
 Altitude :3,440 m.

-Today with the long uphill walk to reach at famous Namche Bazaar, starting with the gradual walk following the Dudh Kosi River upstream crossing a few bridges to reach the Sagarmatha National Park entrance near Monjo village.
-Sagarmatha for Everest in Nepalese, while Sherpa calls Chomolungma (of Tibetan origin) in both languages, which means ‘Great Mother’, from here a pleasant walk on the river bed then climbing for a few hours into the forested trail with views of snow-capped peaks, as this scenic walk reaches you at exciting Namche Bazaar.
+Today’s long uphill walk reaches the famous Namche Bazaar.
+You’ll start with a gradual walk following the Dudh Koshi River upstream and crossing a few bridges to reach the Sagarmatha National Park entrance near Monjo village.
+Sagarmatha means Everest in Nepali, while Sherpa calls it Chomolungma (of Tibetan origin)—in both languages meaning ‘Great Mother’.
+From here,you can enjoy a pleasant walk on the river bed, then you’ll climb for a few hours into the forested trail with views of snow-capped peaks as this scenic walk reaches you at the exciting Namche Bazaar.

 • Accommodation: Tea House